greg-e/limosa.work/README.md

 **Applied to Actual:** Dignity is enforced through design—automation with boundaries.

 ---
-# Design Principles Family
+# Design Principles

-*This family defines how Actual learns, scales, and remains truthful — translating provenance into architecture.*
+*defines how Actual learns, scales, and remains truthful — translating provenance into architecture.*

 ## Card 1 – Design for provenance
 **Front**